Back to Ike's Accordions Home page

 New accordions are not cheap.

 There are of course the Chinese accordions, often masquerading under Italian and German names.
-These are very cheap and you get less than you pay for.
-The Chinese accordion will soon go out of tune, and the parts will quickly wear out.
-Mostly they can't be satisfactorily repaired or tuned.
-New European accordions are of course very expensive.
+These are very cheap and you get what you pay for.
+The Chinese accordion may more quickly go out of tune, and the parts may be substandard and hard to repair.
+Sometimes they can't be satisfactorily repaired or tuned.

 Used European accordions, however, can often be had for salvage value.
 The cost of restoring one of these, which will be about as good as a new one, sometimes better, is substantially less than buying a new European accordion.